 The clearest expression of his desire to serve the Lord and his brethren was Monsignor João Clá’s decision to prepare for the priestly ministry with some of his companions.
 Since the remote origins of Heralds of the Gospel can be traced to that group of men who become members of the Third Order of Carmel, it was only natural that a Carmelite bishop, the Most Reverend Lucio Angelo Renna, Bishop of Avezzano, Italy, would ordain the first members of the association to the priesthood.

 This initial group of men were ordained together with Monsignor João Clá on June 15, 2005, in the same Basilica of Our Lady of Mount Carmel, where fifty years earlier, he began his activities in the service of the Church and his brethren.
 Cardinal Cláudio Hummes, the Archbishop of São Paulo, honored the occasion with his presence.
 Seven bishops and seventy priests concelebrated.

 These priests of the Heralds of the Gospel and those which followed formed the Clerical Society of Apostolic Life Virgo Flos Carmeli, which was approved by Pope Benedict XVI on April 4, 2009.
-Currently Monsignor João Clá, as the founder of Virgo Flos Carmeli, is its superior general.
+Monsignor João Clá, the founder of Virgo Flos Carmeli, was its superior general until June 2017.